 Evolution and the atmosphere

 As shown by fossil evidence, stromatolites thrived in the Proterozoic and continued their conversion of atmospheric CO2 into O2.
-The first oxygen produced had been gobbled up by chemical reactions with elements like iron.
-Several types of indirect evidence, based on the presence of certain molecules in rocks, indicate that around 2000 Mya, the content of free oxygen in the atmosphere increased significantly.
+The first oxygen produced had been gobbled up by chemical reactions like the oxidation of iron.
+Several types of indirect evidence, based on the presence of certain molecules in rocks, indicate that around 2 Gya, the content of free oxygen in the atmosphere increased significantly.
 It is generally accepted that this increase began about 2.4 Gya in what is called the Great Oxidation Event.
-In spite of evidence for important fluctuations in oxygen levels over the millenia since then, the oxygen content of the atmosphere has been generally increasing for the last two billion years.
+In spite of evidence for important fluctuations in oxygen levels over the millenia since then, the average oxygen content of the atmosphere has been increasing for the last two billion years.
 It is now at about 21%, a figure to be compared with less than 1% at the beginning of the Proterozoic.

 With the atmosphere richer in oxygen, other forms of life evolved.
-More complex cells called eukaryotes appeared about 1400 Mya.
+More complex cells called eukaryotes appeared about 1.4 Gya.
 Such cells incorporate smaller components called organelles.
-Examples are the cell nucleus and the mitochondria essential to the generation of energy for the cell.
+Examples are the cell nucleus and the mitochondria15Singular, mitochondrion. essential to the generation of energy for the cell.
 It is now widely accepted that organelles within eukaryotes were bacteria which entered the original cell, be it prokaryote or some sort of proto-eukaryote, and stayed – a process referred to as endosymbiosis.

-Taking into account biochemistry and evolutionary history, biologists now divide life into three domains: bacteria and archaea, (both prokaryotes), and eukarya, the last two being descended from the first in a yet-to-be-agreed-on order.
+Taking into account biochemistry and evolutionary history, biologists now usuall divide life into three domains: bacteria and archaea, (both prokaryotes), and eukarya, the last two being descended from the first in a yet-to-be-agreed-on order.
 Current eukarya include plants and animals – such as us.
 One proposed Tree of LIfe is shown below.

 Climate instability and glaciations

 The Earth’s climate now entered a period of great instability.
 The initial cause may have been imbalances in the geosphere and biosphere.
-The period of existence of a single continent, Rodinia, surrounded by a single ocean under an atmosphere still low in oxygen came to an end as Rodinia split in two around 750 Mya.
-New coasts brought more and shallow coastal seas and bays which allowed more algal blooms.
-These may have gobbled up CO2 just as rock weathering did too, leading to global cooling.
+The period of existence of a single continent, Rodinia (or Pannotia), surrounded by a single ocean under an atmosphere still low in oxygen was coming to an end around 750 Mya.
+New coasts brought more shallow coastal seas and bays which in turn allowed more algal blooms.
+These may have gobbled up CO2 as did rock weathering, leading to a global cooling.

-- The Stutian glaciation peaked about 720 Mya;
+- The Sturtian glaciation peaked about 720 Mya;

 - the Marinoan glaciation, about 650 Mya; and